 Aside from a long name and their unique “old gold” uniforms, Wolverhampton are kind of a mystery to most Americans.
-But they have clinched their spot in the Premier League next season.
+But they have been making real waves in the Premier League recently.
 So let’s get to know this historic club from the Black Country a little better.

 Wolverhampton, essentially a Birmingham suburb with about 250,000 residents.
 It is technically a Metropolitan Borough, but I make no effort to understand these British distinctions — towns, cities, market towns, royal towns, districts, boroughs … whatever.
 The Birmingham area goes on and on, and Wolverhampton is in the outer parts of it.
 For this American, that makes it a suburb.